Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 ![](https://i.postimg.cc/hPKVFRkx/lisa.jpg)

-# Headless ? 🤔
+## Headless ? 🤔

 The trend of low code is very massive, especially for tech company in Singapore.
 My CTO told me to research about headless cms in NodeJS for my team & for the next project.
 The term is a little bit weird for me, headless ? what the heck is that.
-So, i write the results of my exploration here with simpler language & straight to the point.
+So, i write the results of my explorat``ion here with simpler language & straight to the point.

 In short, headless cms is cms **without frontend** so this type of cms focusing on the serving & managing content or we can say API.
 If you wanna consume the API, you must build the frontend by yourself whether is mobile, web etc. That's why i like it. **Headless CMS is very Backend Friendly & API Oriented.**